START-Hack/Cisco_STARTHACK24/README.md

 ## Data:

-The data set which is provided are simulated data and covers two different scenarios: Workspace and Retail.
-Based on the use-use case, the data can be filtered for the specific scenario:
+The data provided is simulated data covering two different scenarios: Workspace and Retail.
+Based on the use case, the data can be filtered for the respective scenario:

 ```python
 if event["partnerTenantId"] == "Simulation-Retail":